GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Good architecture is necessary to give programs enough structure to be able to grow large without collapsing into a puddle of confusion.
+> ### The most important single aspect of software development is to be clear about what you are trying to build.
 >
-> ~ *Douglas Crockford*
+> ~ *Bjarne Stroustrup*

 ---
 ## 🏎 Quick Facts